Utility-based Perturbed Gradient Descent: An Optimizer for Continual Learning: Experiments

 The correlation is the highest for the second-order approximated utility during learning up to convergence.
 On the other hand, the first-order approximated utility becomes less correlated when the learner converges since the gradients become very small.
 The weight-magnitude utility shows a small correlation to the true utility.
 We use the random utility as a reference which maintains zero correlation with the true utility, as expected.

-We repeat the experiment to compute the approximated feature utilities against the true utility and report the results in Fig.\ \ref{fig:global-feature-utility}.
+We repeat the experiment to compute the approximated global feature utilities against the true utility and report the results in Fig.\ \ref{fig:global-feature-utility}.
 The network used has two hidden layers, each containing 50 units.
 The Spearman correlation is measured at each sample based on $50\times2=100$ items coming from features.
-We use Tanh activations here and we report the results with ReLU and LeakyReLU in Appendix \ref{appendix:utility-additional}.
+We use ReLU activations here, and we report the results with Tanh and LeakyReLU in Appendix \ref{appendix:utility-additional} in addition to the local correlations.
 The results are similar to the weight-wise results.
 However, the approximated first-order and second-order both have a low correlation.
 This result suggests that second-order Taylor's approximation may not be sufficient to approximate the true feature utility.
 For that reason, We can expect that the weight-wise UPGD methods would perform better than the feature-wise ones.